 How Much Melatonin Is Too Much?

 Melatonin, when used appropriately, is best taken in small doses.
 The suggested dose is approximately one to three milligrams an hour or two before you go to bed.
 However, many factors might make it ineffective.
 For example, if you are taking other types of drugs, drinking, or under a great deal of stress, the melatonin might not work.
 If that is the case, do not double the dose!
 If it doesn’t work at the recommended dose, taking more isn’t going to help.
+Doctors recommend that you not use it for extended periods.
+Even if the supplement is effective, your course of treatment should not continue past one or two months.

-If you must take melatonin after consuming alcohol, wait for at least two to three hours before taking it.
-Know the potential risks, and don’t be afraid to consult with your doctor or pharmacist to understand it better.
+If you must take melatonin after consuming alcohol, wait for at least two to three hours before taking it to avoid alcohol seizures.
+Know the potential risks, and don’t be afraid to consult with your doctor or pharmacist to understand them better.
+If you or a loved one struggles with substance use or alcohol disorder, we can help.
+Reach out today to learn how to get started.